You just had a lovely breakfast served by your devoted human. You've settled

 ?
 Does the practice have separate cat and dog waiting areas?
 Most cats,

-cats that don't live with dogs, hate the noise and smell of dogs.
+especially cats that don't live with dogs, hate the noise and smell of dogs.

 Cats do much better if not having to deal with a dog's face in front of their